NOAA-ORR-ERD/adios_oil_database/adios_db/Documentation/API_docs/source/importing_new_data.rst

 Importing New Data
 ##################

-The ADIOS Oil DAtabase uses JSON as its native storage / interchange format.
+The ADIOS Oil Database uses JSON as its native storage / interchange format.

 In order to get a new record into the database, it must be converted to JSON somehow. how best to do that depends on the how the data are currently stored, and what tools one is familiar with.